mlcolab/Pathfinder.jl/docs/src/examples/turing.md

 Here, the Pareto shape diagnostic indicates that it is likely safe to use these draws to compute posterior estimates.

-When passed a `Model`, Pathfinder also gives access to the posterior draws in a familiar `MCMC.Chains` object.
+When passed a `Model`, Pathfinder also gives access to the posterior draws in a familiar `MCMCChains.Chains` object.

 ```@example 1
 result_multi.draws_transformed